-When Alf Valentine took his sixth wicket of the innings, his 10th of the match and 33rd of the series, West Indies had dismissed England for 103 to take the Oval Test by an innings and complete a 3-1 win, their first in a series in England.
+When Alf Valentine took his sixth wicket of the innings, his tenth of the match and 33rd of the series, West Indies had dismissed England for 103 to take the Oval Test by an innings and complete a 3-1 win, their first in a series in England.
 The Three Ws in their batting line-up (Frank Worrell, Everton Weekes and Clyde Walcott) were as famous as the two young spinners who were commemorated in a special calypso, "those two little pals of mine" Sonny Ramadhin and Valentine.

-Steve Waugh and the man he once called the best one-day batsman in the world, Michael Bevan (106), put on 222 to help beat South Africa in an ODI at the Colonial Stadium in Melbourne, the first international match to be played indoors.
+Steve Waugh and the man he once called the best one-day batter in the world, Michael Bevan (106), put on 222 to help beat South Africa in an ODI at the Colonial Stadium in Melbourne, the first international match to be played indoors.

 One of the most influential cricketing figures of all time was born.
 Martin, Lord Hawke, averaged only 7.85 with the bat in his five Tests - but he was better known as a leader of men.
 He captained England in four of those matches and set an all-time record by leading Yorkshire to the County Championship eight times from 1893 to 1908.
 He introduced winter pay for professionals and - with the exception of John Wisden himself - was the oldest Wisden Cricketer of the Year.

-Unsung medium-pace swing bowler Richard Ellison completed figures of 6 for 77 on his way to 10 wickets in the Edgbaston Test against Australia, which England won by an innings to take a 2-1 lead in the series.
+Unsung medium-pace swing bowler Richard Ellison completed figures of 6 for 77 on his way to ten wickets in the Edgbaston Test against Australia, which England won by an innings to take a 2-1 lead in the series.